alexschimel/Espresso/README.md

 There is also [a playlist of tutorials on Alex Schimel's Youtube channel](https://youtube.com/playlist?list=PLWo0Tmonl7YAuzV8f2Zr39_zUw-wmLD_H&si=TG0jZskuOc-B-fOH) (in progress).

-### Issues
+### Support

-If you have any issues you wish to report, please use the [Issues](https://github.com/alexschimel/Espresso/issues) section in priority.
-Search both open and closed issues to see if any applies to your case, and comment if you are experiencing it too.
-[Create a new issue](https://github.com/alexschimel/Espresso/issues/new) if your issue is new.
-Provide as much information as possible and share the Espresso log showing the error.
-Send example of the raw data causing the issue to the [authors](#authors-and-contributors) (send the smallest files possible).
+Unfortunately, there is little support available at present.
+If you experience any error or malfunctioning, please start with the [Issues](https://github.com/alexschimel/Espresso/issues) section.
+Search both open and closed Issues to see if your experience has already been addressed or reported.
+If you find a match, please comment on that Issue.
+[Create a new Issue](https://github.com/alexschimel/Espresso/issues/new) if your problem has not yet been reported.
+In both cases, provide as much information as possible (sonar model and data format, screenshots, sequence leading to the problem, etc.) and share the Espresso log showing the error.
+You can also send an example of raw data causing the problem to the [authors](#authors-and-contributors).
+Send the smallest files possible.

 For more help, contact the [authors](#authors-and-contributors).

 ### Feature request

-If you wish to suggest a new feature or enhancement, use the [Issues](https://github.com/alexschimel/Espresso/issues) section.
-Search the current [issues labeled "enhancement"](https://github.com/alexschimel/Espresso/issues?q=label%3Aenhancement) and react or comment to listed features & enhancements you wish to see, in order to improve their visibility.
-Otherwise, create a new issue and apply the "enhancement" label.
+If you wish to suggest a new feature or enhancement, also use the [Issues](https://github.com/alexschimel/Espresso/issues) section.
+Search the current [Issues labeled "enhancement"](https://github.com/alexschimel/Espresso/issues?q=label%3Aenhancement) and react or comment to listed features and enhancements you wish to see, in order to improve their visibility.
+Otherwise, [create a new Issue](https://github.com/alexschimel/Espresso/issues/new) and apply the "enhancement" label.

 ### Past versions and updates

 See the [releases](https://github.com/alexschimel/Espresso/releases) page for past released versions.

-If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
+If you want to receive notifications of future releases (recommended), click on 'Watch', then 'Custom', and choose 'Releases'.
 Verify in your GitHub settings that you are set to receive 'Watching' notifications.

 ## About